Society for the Teaching of Psychology: Division 2 of the American Psychological Association

 STP Mentorship of Teachers Award

-The Society for the Teaching of Psychology (STP; Division 2 of the American Psychological Association) invites nominations for the Mentorship of Teachers Award.
-Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP, we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.
+The Society for the Teaching of Psychology (Division Two of APA) invites submissions for the Mentorship of Teachers Award.
+Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP (located in the STP Policies and Procedures Manual), we encourage submissions from colleagues who are from underrepresented groups and have diverse backgrounds and experiences and are members of STP.

 Past Recipients